vmihalko/ksh/src/cmd/INIT/README-mamake.md

 `bind` `-l`*libraryname* [ `dontcare` ]

-These commands are scanned for while sorting leaf directories for recurive building, and executed as normal commands while building the current directory.
+These commands are scanned for while sorting leaf directories for recursive building, and executed as normal commands while building the current directory.

 #### …while scanning and sorting leaf directories ####